Defending Sexual and Reproductive Health

 But, just as some women prefer to give birth at home, so too do some women prefer to have an abortion without a provider’s involvement—and their choice should be respected.
-Both mifepristone used with misoprostol and misoprostol (Cytotec) used alone are safe and effective medications for terminating an unwanted pregnancy.
+Mifepristone used in conjunction with misoprostol, and misoprostol used alone, are both safe and effective options for terminating an unwanted pregnancy.
 Women should not have to see a doctor, or “get permission” from the medical community, before ending their pregnancy with an FDA-approved medication.* Certainly, women who choose to self-manage should not face criminal charges for doing so.
 But even more broadly, medication abortion without the involvement of a provider is not a failure of the system, but rather one option of many that women ought to be able to choose for themselves.

 The NWHN seeks to eliminate the full range of barriers to abortion access, from insurance coverage and cost to geography to stigma, that block women who would prefer provider-led abortion care from receiving it.
 But we also acknowledge and support the right of women to end pregnancies on their own, safely, with FDA-approved medicine*, and without fear of persecution.

 As a society, we must trust that people will make the best decisions for themselves and their families, even if it is not the method preferred by their provider.
 Reproductive health care needs are as unique as the people who have them, and we must trust people’s decisions are right for them.

-Pregnant individuals seeking to end a pregnancy on their own may have access to mifepristone and misoprostol pills, which are used following the same dose and schedule provided in clinics, or may take only misoprostol, following a different dose and schedule.
-(Misoprostol alone is up to 80% effective.)
-Two trusted websites AbortionPillInfo.org and PlanC provide information on how to access and use abortion pills in the US without a clinician.
+Trusted websites AbortionPillInfo.org, PlanC, and AidAccess.org provide information on how to access and use abortion pills in the US without a clinician.
 You can learn more about medication abortion from our health information fact sheet.
 Learn more about the role of politics in shaping access to medication abortion and what the NWHN is doing to help.